MakeSchool-Tutorials/Tweet-Generator/P00-Lets-Get-Started/content.md

 - implement sampling methods and Markov chains on data sets

 > [action]
-> Take a moment to read through these learning outcomes.
-Make a note of what you already know about each.
+> Take a moment to read through these learning outcomes and make a note of how much you already know about each one.
 You'll look back at this when you are done with the tutorial.

-## What You Need To Know To Succeed
+# Prerequisites
 This project is built in Python and relies on a basic knowledge of Python.

 **Wait!
 I don't know Python!**